inasafe/inasafe-doc/docs/source/user-docs/impact_function_docs/VolcanoPolygonHazardPopulation.rst

 Provide details about how many population would likely be affected by each hazard zones.

 **Hazard Input**:
 A hazard vector layer can be polygon or point.
-If polygon, it must have "KRB" attribute and the valuefor it are "Kawasan Rawan Bencana I", "Kawasan Rawan Bencana II", or "Kawasan Rawan Bencana III."If youwant to see the name of the volcano in the result, you need to add "NAME" attribute for point data or "GUNUNG" attribute for polygon data.
+If polygon, it must have "KRB" attribute and the valuefor it are "Kawasan Rawan Bencana I", "Kawasan Rawan Bencana II", or "Kawasan Rawan Bencana III."If you want to see the name of the volcano in the result, you need to add "NAME" attribute for point data or "GUNUNG" attribute for polygon data.

 **Exposure Input**:
 An exposure raster layer where each cell represent population count.

 **Output**:
-Vector layer contains population affected and the minimumneeds based on the population affected.
+Vector layer contains population affected and the minimum needs based on the population affected.

 Details
 -------